muratk5n/thirdwave/en/README.md

 ---

-Major pipeline proposed for Iran-Pakistan-India, due to sanctions it delayed, India gave up..
-Sanctions are truly a tax on developing countries \#pipeline
+Major pipeline proposed for Iran-Pakistan-India, due to sanctions it delayed, India eventually gave up..
+Sanctions are a tax on developing countries \#pipeline

 ---